- Clinical science

 - Rectal prolapse (rare)

-- Respiratory symptoms are frequent in adulthood
+- Respiratory symptoms are common in adulthood.

 - Obstructive lung disease with bronchiectasis